 FAB's iSave 4%, for example, runs through June 30, 2026 on new funds only — standard FAB flexible savings earn around 2.5% for most customers.

-The real cost of HSBC savings rates
+The real cost of HSBC E-Saver rates

-On AED 50,000 (~$13,600) in a standard HSBC savings account:
+On AED 50,000 (~$13,600) in HSBC's E-Saver:

-- At 1.0%: AED 500/year
+- At 0.30% (current): AED 150/year

 - At 5.4% (Vault, variable): AED 2,700/year